JPDevAcc/ReactSocialGroupProject/README.md

 # ReactSocialGroupProject
-A group-project to create a simple social site in React
+A group-project to create a simple social site in React with post cards, and use of localstorage to maintain state between 'sessions'

+Extensions: User-registration/login/admin page/comments/'dislike' counter